 - Tracheal Suction – Patients who have artificial airways, such as an endotracheal tube or tracheotomy, require frequent suctioning to keep the lower airway clear of excessive secretions.

 - Pleural Suction – Following a pneumothorax, suction is generally needed to remove air and fluid from the pleural space so the lung can re-expand.

 If the in-wall vacuum failed to work as a result of hospital power loss, patients’ lives could be endangered.
-Consider that some of the most compromised patients would be the ones directly affected - for example, surgical patients, intubated patients, and those who can’t maintain a patent airway.
+Consider that some of the most compromised patients would be the ones directly affected: surgical patients, intubated patients, and those who can’t maintain a patent airway.
 These patients are also likely to be receiving additional medical interventions, such as supplemental oxygen, IV infusions, or ventilator support - all of which would be impacted by a loss of electricity.

-Having portable suction machines readily available in these areas would allow for continuation of safe patient care in such an emergency.
+Having portable suction machines readily available in these areas would allow for the continuation of safe patient care.
 Additionally, battery-powered aspirators that run solely on alkaline batteries would ensure that medical suction would be available even during an extended power outage.

 The majority of hospitals utilize a pneumatic tube system to transport materials throughout the hospital.
-For example, a STAT CBC can be sent quickly to the lab, pharmacy can dispense needed pain medication or antibiotics directly to the patient’s unit, and blood bank can supply life-saving packed red blood cells or platelets.
-But, since many tube systems are vacuum- driven, a loss of power would render the system unusable.
+For example, a STAT CBC can be sent quickly to the lab, the pharmacy can dispense needed pain medication or antibiotics directly to the patient’s unit, and the blood bank can supply life-saving packed red blood cells or platelets.
+But, since many tube systems are vacuum-driven, a loss of power would render the system unusable.

 As the saying goes, the best defense is a good offense.
 Taking proactive steps to prepare for handling a potential loss of power and loss of vacuum will allow your hospital to respond to any emergency that it encounters.